JescelJames/js-password-generator/myREADME.md

 7. That math.floor and math.random seem to go together when creating a random password generator based on my research.
 8. That eventListener can be used for clicks, double clicks
 9. That parseInt helps to identify string value and return to integer, using radix parameter 10.
+10. console.log can be a quick way to check if button's event listener is working.

 ## Code Description